This article was last updated December, 2017.

-Another lesson: how we view what happens is usually more important than the actual happening itself.
+Another lesson: how we view what happens often affects us more than the actual happening itself.

 And, another lesson: we should refrain from labeling.

-Most of us understand the first two lessons, but the third is usually dismissed because we have been conditioned to label everything.
+Most of us understand the first two lessons, but the third is usually dismissed because - over the course of our lives - we have developed the habit of labeling everything.

-Situations and experiences are inherently neutral.
-But, we label them as "good" or "bad," and apply the conditioning we associate with those labels.
-That conditioning drives our decisions, actions, and reactions, and determines our mood and outlook.
+Experiences are inherently neutral, but we label them as "positive/good" or "negative/bad."
+We then apply the conditioning we associate with those labels.
+And, this conditioning dictates our behavior (decisions, actions, reactions).

 This is how a single incident - something you see, something someone says to you, something you think about - can end up ruining your day (or week, or month).

-Not only do we label situations and experiences, we label each other.
-Color, political affiliation, religious belief, nationality, favorite sports team - there is an endless supply of labels, and once we apply those labels it makes it easy to view other people as different from us.
+Labels aren't just relegated to "good or bad," nor do we only label experiences - we also label each other.
+Color, political affiliation, religious belief, nationality, favorite sports team: there is an endless supply of labels, and once we apply those labels it makes it easy to view other people as different from us.